raphiniert/PostingSentimentAnalysis/README.md

 ### usage

-Make sure the virtual environment is activated before you run the folloing code.
+Make sure the virtual environment is activated before you run the following code.
 You should see (venv) at somewhere in your terminal's current line.
 Activate it by entering the project folder and run:
 ```shell script
 . venv/bin/activate
 ```

-After you're done you can just close the terminal or deactivate it by running:
+You can just close the terminal or deactivate the virtual environment by running:
 ```shell script
 deactivate
 ```